Study to track why Kiwis fall down conspiracy, misinformation rabbit hole - NZ Herald

 Viral, bogus information about Covid-19 and vaccines are also feared to be dragging more social media users toward other conspiracy theories and extreme, far-right ideologies that target minorities.

-It's just that threat that Williams, an academic psychologist senior lecturer in psychology at Massey University, aims to get to grips with in his new project, supported by the Marsden Fund.
+It's just that threat that Williams, a senior lecturer in psychology at Massey University, aims to get to grips with in his new project, supported by the Marsden Fund.

 "Social media can provide a megaphone for those sharing misinformation, and I worry about the harm that misinformation can cause," he said.